blueswen/mkdocs-swagger-ui-tag/README.md

 ## How it works

-1. Copy Swagger UI script file into `site/assets/javascripts/` directory, CSS file into `site/assets/stylesheets/` directory, and the [default Oauth2 redirect html](https://github.com/blueswen/mkdocs-swagger-ui-tag/blob/main/mkdocs_swagger_ui_tag/swagger-ui/oauth2-redirect.html) into `site/assets/swagger-ui/` directory
+1. Copy the Swagger UI script file into `site/assets/javascripts/` directory, the CSS file into `site/assets/stylesheets/` directory, and the [default Oauth2 redirect html](https://github.com/blueswen/mkdocs-swagger-ui-tag/blob/main/mkdocs_swagger_ui_tag/swagger-ui/oauth2-redirect.html) into `site/assets/swagger-ui/` directory
-2. Search all swagger-ui tags, then convert them to an iframe tag and generate the iframe target html with the given OpenAPI Specification src path and options
+2. Search all swagger-ui tags, then convert them to an iframe tag and generate the iframe target HTML with the given OpenAPI Specification src path and options

 ## License